 A guarantor is someone who will pay the rent if you’re ever unable to come up with the full amount.
 Some landlords will require a guarantor if you make below a certain salary.
 For us, a guarantor must make higher than 40 times the monthly rent.

-Usually this is a parent, other trusted relative or friend, or anyone who’s willing to vouch for your rent-paying prowess and possibly help you in a tight spot can be a guarantor.
+Usually this is a parent, other trusted relative or friend, or anyone who’s willing to vouch for your rent-paying prowess and possibly help you in a tight spot.
 For us, it was our dads.

 6. Air conditioning is everything.

 Finding an apartment in New York City with central air is near impossible.